-This past fall, I killed my first elk, and I’ve really been enjoying all the steaks and burger from it.
-I’ve smoked, grilled or pan seared tenderloin, sirloin and back strap, and it has all been delicious.
-The meat is nice and tender and has a wonderful flavor to it.
+On an autumn hunt in 2016 I killed my first elk and I’ve really been enjoying all the steaks and burger from it.
+I’ve smoked, grilled or pan-seared tenderloin, sirloin and back strap, and it has all been delicious.
+The tender meat has a wonderful flavor.
 I’ve butchered and eaten whitetail deer for more than two decades and, without a doubt, I think the elk meat tastes better.

-Not only is this recipe delicious, but it’s easy, too.
+This recipe is easy and delicious.
 Follow the recipe below for elk or deer and feel free to incorporate your own ingredients.

 Elk Steak Roll-Ups

 Your favorite steak seasonings

 2 – 3 jalapeños (whole)